What is an ACA Employer Mandate Penalty by the IRS?

 If any Applicable Large employer fails to comply with the ACA employer mandate will be subject to ACA Employer Mandate Penalty from the IRS.

-To address this non-compliance, The IRS initially issues a Letter 226J to those Applicable Large Employers to notify them that they are responsible for an Employer Shared Responsibility Payment (ESRP) under section 4980H.
+To address this non-compliance, The IRS initially issues a Letter 226J with proposed penalties to those Applicable Large Employers to notify them that they are responsible for an Employer Shared Responsibility Payment (ESRP) under section 4980H.

 If you have already received a penalty notice from the IRS and don’t know how to respond to it, No worries, you can get in touch with ACAwise, our experienced professionals who can help you to: